 - Many small businesses approach me after seeing my Entrepreneur posts and ask me to blog for them as well.

-I thought it would be enlightening to give those interested in earning from blog-writing fees a look at what it takes to earn a decent living as a paid blogger.
+I thought it would be enlightening to give those interested in earning from blog-writing fees a look at what it takes to earn a decent living as a paid blogger and how to become a freelance writer.
 The short answer is: Be able to write a lot of very powerful, well-linked, properly formatted, well-researched, short blogs.
 Never run out of story ideas.

 Then, pitch high-traffic sites and try to get on as a regular, paid blogger.
 From there, if you’re writing well, other clients who need help from a professional blogger will begin to find you.
 If you can understand what they need to say and the audience they are trying to reach, you can grow your stable of blogging clients.